thinkhero/dcrdocs/docs/getting-started/using-the-block-explorer.md

 Note the difference under details: The word `Ticket` appears above the sender's wallet address on the left, and the words `Subsidy Commitment` appear on the right.
-This particular user purchased a stake ticket for 8.75411638 DCR and received change in the amount of 7.15994209 DCR.
+This particular user purchased a stake ticket for 8.75411638 HC and received change in the amount of 7.15994209 HC.
 The address listed on the left under `Ticket` is the address that contains the funds used to purchase this ticket.
 The first output on the right is the address that retains voting rights for this specific ticket.
 The second output, `Subsidy